awslabs/gluonts/docs/getting_started/concepts.md

 Training a global model can take a lot of time: up to hours, but sometimes even days.
-Thus, it is not feasible to train the model as part of the prediction request and it happens as a seperate "offline" step.
+Thus, it is not feasible to train the model as part of the prediction request and it happens as a separate "offline" step.
 In contrast, fitting a local model is usually much faster and is done "online" as part of the prediction.